jimmyorourke/conan-packages/README.md

 [Conan](https://conan.io/) is a package manager for C and C++.
 Packages can be third party libraries (as source or pre-built binaries), dev tools, etc.

+ Update 2020: The Conan team has aggregated a large number of the recipes from community packages and those from Bincrafters and Bintray to https://github.com/conan-io/conan-center-index.

 ## Building and packaging
 To locally build a recipe, from within the recipe directory